 References & notes

+His service from his Compiled Service Records,1 online from fold3.
 Bio details from Report of the Class of 1857 in Harvard College (1882).
-His death mentioned by General Kershaw in the OR1.
+His gravesite is on Findagrave.
 The photo of him (c.
 1857) is in the Harvard University Archives Photograph Collection, and was published by Helen P. Trimpi in Crimson Confederates: Harvard Men Who Fought for the South (Knoxville: UT Press, 2010).

 11/01/1836; near Augusta, GA